The Horsepower Formula

 Factors That Affect Accuracy

-- Drivetrain loss: These formulas estimate crank HP.
-Wheel HP is typically 10-20% less due to transmission and differential friction.
+- Drivetrain loss: Drag-strip formulas estimate crank HP.
+Wheel HP is typically 10–20% less due to transmission and differential friction.

 - Altitude & weather: Higher altitude and hotter temperatures reduce air density and engine output.
-Correction factors exist but aren't included here.
+Sanctioning bodies apply correction factors; these formulas don't.

-- Aerodynamics: At higher speeds, drag becomes significant.
-These formulas don't account for vehicle aerodynamics.
+- Aerodynamics: At higher speeds drag becomes significant; the simple ET and trap formulas don't account for vehicle frontal area or drag coefficient.

 - Launch technique: The ET method is sensitive to reaction time and launch consistency.